oakmac/kidif.js/README.md

 Serious answer: kidif files are _intentionally_ simple and limited in what they support.
 They are not the solution for every use case.

+[eno](https://eno-lang.org/) is a similar idea with support for more complex data than kidif.

 #### Can I have comments in a kidif file?

 Yes.
 Anything above the first title line will be ignored.